 How do we collaborate?

 District administrators from Hilton CSD and Field Experience Office staff began the partnership in the 2015-2016 academic year, when the district reached out to try to address their substitute teaching shortage.
-The program was advertised through the College and the online application process developed.
-After a successful fall and spring semester, Monroe 2-Orleans BOCES and the Brockport Central School District joined in the collaboration and will expand the program to all three districts for fall of 2016.
-Follow up meetings and emails continue the conversation and fine-tuning of the process.
+The program was advertised through the College, and the online application process developed.
+After a successful fall and spring semester, Monroe 2-Orleans BOCES and the Brockport Central School District joined in the collaboration and expanded the program to all three districts in fall 2016.

-In 2017 the program was re-named the Teacher Immersion Fellows Program (TIFP).
-On March 18, 2016, the partner schools presented the program to current student teaching candidates at the Student Teaching Conference, and were available for questions during the lunch break.
+In 2017, the program was re-named the Teacher Immersion Fellows Program (TIFP).
+On March 18, 2016, the partner schools presented the program to current student teaching candidates at the Student Teaching Conference and were available for questions during the lunch break.
 A brochure and video were created, with feedback from teaching candidates who are currently in the CELT program, and shown to the prospective candidates.
-The video can be viewed at this link: https://ensemble.monroe2boces.org/Watch/Nf2y5AFg
+View the video.